ph142-ucb/fa23/data-proj.md

 There are a few ways you can contact your GSI:

-1. Create a private post on Ed with your question(s)/images and tag your assigned GSI (Example: @Iris Yen)
+1. Create a private post on Ed with your question(s)/images and tag your assigned GSI (Example: @Paula Marquez)
 2. Attend your assigned GSI's Office Hours!
 All OH's are listed on the [course calendar](https://ph142-ucb.github.io/fa23/calendar/)
 3. Email <ph142Fall2023@berkeley.edu> with the subject line "[Data Project] GSI ________ - ..."